Photo Gallery: Vintage Chic

 Homeowners Mona Zaidi and Eric Yealland used minimal furniture and celebrated the radiators by coating them with brilliant gold paint.
 Unexpected pieces, such as the vintage-looking pendant light, rustic wooden coffee table, cowhide rug and herringbone floors, come together nicely to create an eccentric space.

-In his stately Vicenza, Italy home, Piero Bisazza showcases his collection of vintage and antique pieces.
+In his stately Vicenza, Italy home, tile designer Piero Bisazza showcases his collection of vintage and antique pieces.
 In the living room, two leather Barcelona chairs by Mies van der Rohe came from Piero’s mother’s estate.
 The tile-topped tables look like they could be Bisazza originals but are, in fact, ’60s-era collectibles.

 Surrounded by art and antiques, this petite vintage writing desk looks at home in a living room, while providing all the functionality of a full-fledged office.
 Sitting on the secretary is a mahogany jewel box concealing unsightly gadgets and chargers.

 Homeowner Heidi Lewis’ furniture is mostly secondhand, but you wouldn’t know it from the sophisticated way she’s pulled it all together.
-Hanging behind her couch is vintage curtain panel that she mounted on a frame, creating an inexpensive piece of art.
+Hanging behind her couch is a vintage curtain panel that she mounted on a frame, creating an inexpensive piece of art.
 She chose to splurge on a red Hans Wegner Shell chair, adding an eye-catching pop of colour by the window.

 White cabinets were placed on either side of this fireplace to hide electronics, CDs and photo albums.
 The fireplace’s red bricks were painted white, and a spare surround was added, allowing the room’s key pieces, such as the mid-century modern Eames lounge chair, to stand out.